Megus/megus.github.io/_posts/2019-06-18-creativity-through-limitation-pico-8.md

 ![PICO-8 Built-in tools](/assets/blog-images/2019-06-18-pico-8-tools.png)

 PICO-8 has a fantastic community.
 Many people create games, demos, and tutorials.
-Teachers use it in schools to teach children programming.
+Teachers use it at schools to teach children programming.
 Professional game developers use it for experiments.
 One thing unites them all — it’s fun!

 There’s also a pretty unique creative genre on PICO-8 — Tweetcart.
 Tweetcart is a program that fits in a Tweet (up to 280 characters) and produces some impressive visual effect.
 The idea is very similar to demoscene intro.